Policy Name:

 3.

-election, notice, and payment of premium, elective coverage persons and
+After proper election and notice, elective coverage persons and

 ministers are entitled to receive compensation and benefits as provided in ORC Chapter 4123.